Father’s Nazi past haunts Chilean presidential frontrunner

 While the Federal Archive couldn’t confirm whether Kast was the presidential contender’s father, the date and place of birth listed on the card matches that of Kast’s father, who died in 2014.
 A copy of the ID card, identified with the membership number 9271831, was previously posted on social media on Dec.
 1 by Chilean journalist Mauricio Weibel.

-The ID card’s emergence adds a new twist to a highly charged presidential runoff billed on both side as a battle of extremes — between communism and freedom, authoritarianism and democracy — and marked by a steady flow of disinformation that has distorted the record and campaign pledges of Kast’s opponent.
+The ID card’s emergence adds a new twist to a highly charged presidential runoff billed on both side as a battle of extremes — between communism and right-wing authoritarianism — and marked by a steady flow of disinformation that has distorted the record and campaign pledges of Kast’s opponent.

 Kast, 55, from the newly formed Republican Party, led the first round of Chile’s presidential election last month, two points ahead of leftist lawmaker Gabriel Boric, who he now will face in the Dec.
 19 runoff.